2023 Solar Incentives Guide for View Park Windsor Hills, CA - Tax Credits & Rebates

 • Some reported issues with customer service

-You can reduce your carbon footprint by 250 pounds of CO2 annually by installing solar panels.
-This adds up to approximately 5,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.
+You can decrease your carbon footprint by 250 pounds of CO2 annually when you install solar panels.
+This adds up to around 5,000 pounds in 20 years.
+Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.

-Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of wind and solar.
-You can also use both renewable energy sources and a non-renewable backup source of energy.
-Be sure to discuss the details of your plan with your local View Park Windsor Hills solar installation expert, to get an understanding of what will be needed and what kinds of incentives you may or may not qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Be sure to discuss your plan with your local View Park-Windsor Hills solar installation expert.
+They can help you as you plan for your project and give you an understanding of various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.